 The screenshot shows the pgAdmin 4 Debugger window.
 The top panel displays a PL/pgSQL program body with line numbers 1 through 16.
-Line 16 is highlighted with a blue background, indicating it is the next line to execute.
+Line 16 is highlighted in light blue, indicating it is the next line to execute.
 The bottom panel contains a table with five tabs: Parameters, Local Variables, Messages, Result, and Stack.
-The Parameters tab is selected, showing two parameters: p\ename (character varying, value: NULL) and p\deptno (numeric, value: 10).
+The Parameters tab is selected, showing two parameters: p\ename (character varying, value NULL) and p\deptno (numeric, value 10).